 Reverend Day is a native of New Orleans, LA.
 As the son of a Deacon and Sunday School Superintendent, and later Minister of the Gospel, he was very active in the church throughout his youth.
 However, it was not until he had left his home in New Orleans to attend the University of Maryland that he came to know the Lord Jesus Christ as his personal savior in March 1977.

 God has blessed his ministry, providing opportunities to minister nationally and internationally.
 He has ministered in Mexico, South America, Africa and various places around the country.
 He is the former President of the Baptist Convention of Maryland/Delaware and has also served as President of the African American Advisory Council to the Baptist Convention of Maryland/Delaware.
 He formerly served as the President of the National African American Fellowship of the Southern Baptist Convention.
 Rev. Day is also an active member of the Prince George’s Baptist Association.

 Rev. Day holds a Bachelor of Science degree in Business from the University of Maryland and a Master of Arts in Biblical Studies from Capital Bible Seminary.
 Rev. Day met his lovely wife Pamela while studying at the University of Maryland.
-They have three children; two daughters Rochelle and Melissa and one son David and eight grandchildren.
+They have three children; two daughters Rochelle and Melissa and one son David and nine grandchildren.